 - Record Keeping

-The main drawback with the growing requirements is that some of these are aimed at traditional allopathic medicines.
+The main drawback of the growing requirements is that some of these are aimed at traditional allopathic medicines.
 These guidelines are not all suited to the cultivation of medical cannabis.

 In terms of obtaining growing licenses from SAHPRA under the medicines control act, this will allow you to: